d8ahazard/Phlex/readme.md

 <a href="http://s803.photobucket.com/user/d8ahazard/media/Phlex/6.png.html" target="_blank"><img src="http://i803.photobucket.com/albums/yy318/d8ahazard/Phlex/6.png" border="0" alt=" photo 6.png"/></a>

 ## Installation:

+**NOTE:  YOUR config.ini.php file is IMPORTANT.
+DO NOT DELETE OR REMOVE THIS FILE ONCE YOU'VE GOT PHLEX RUNNING.
+IF UPDATING, KEEP A COPY OF THIS FILE AND REPLACE IT.
+REMOVING THIS FILE WILL ABSOLUTELY BREAK ACCOUNT LINKING FOR GOOGLE ASSISTANT.**

 <BR>

 Phlex requires a webserver and PHP 7.0+ with CURL and SSH enabled in order to work correctly.